nawaranasser/DEPI-final-project/README.md

 #### ✅ Outcome
 - Backend and Frontend run in separate containers.
 - Frontend proxies API requests to the Backend.
-- Ready for local development or to be pushed to Docker/Nexus for EKS deployment.
+- Ready for local development or to be pushed to AWS ECR for EKS deployment.

 ### Phase 2: